saa-nl/zymfony-bundle/docs/components/routing.md

 **Caller**

 The caller should be the one to actually call the action in the ZF1 controller.
 You can use this to, for example, call the action with a different DI container, if you're using one.
 The interface allows to return a Symfony `Response` object, or `null`.
 If `null` is returned, the renderer is needed and will be called.
-The caller should implement the `kernel.ControllerActionCallerInterface`.
+The caller should implement the `ControllerActionCallerInterface`.

 **Renderer**